hercysn/Beatles_Story/README.md

 ## Database Schema

-See `database/README.md` for the schema design notes and Task 3/Task 4 implementation summaries.
+See `database/README.md` for schema design notes, migration details, and the current database integration stage.

 The executable migration is: